Saeb0x/MIPS32-ALU/README.md

 This repository houses designs and code for my Final Year Project, centered on designing a 32-bit MIPS Arithmetic Logic Unit (ALU) tailored to meet the demands of the hardware realization of the MIPS CPU datapath.
 It contains Logisim designs for foundational understanding, VHDL implementations of a Single-Cycle MIPS CPU, and a MIPS Assembler written in C++ to enable users to define and execute custom test programs.

 ### Logisim Design
+Everything started with a 1-Bit ALU in Logisim to thoroughly understand the inner workings of the ALU.
+The design scales by cascading units into a full 32-Bit ALU.
+Although primarily for educational purposes, this groundwork prepared for implementing the ALU in VHDL within a MIPS CPU architecture.

 ### VHDL Implementation
 In my implementation of the Single-Cycle MIPS CPU, which includes the Control Unit and every Functional Unit of the datapath (Program Counter, Adders, Instruction Memory, Data Memory, Multiplexers, Registers, Shifters, and a Sign Extender), I followed this diagram!